JYCabello/yeray-booster-tryout/rfc.md

 ## How the solution would look
 If we had the solution already, its documentation would look like this.
 ### Concurrency Aware Commands
+There are cases where we want absolute certainty that.

 ### The resulting diagram